 Housing costs in Marshfield are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Marshfield is a decidedly white-collar town, with fully 88.00% of the workforce employed in white-collar jobs, well above the national average.
+Marshfield is a decidedly white-collar town, with fully 86.91% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Marshfield is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Marshfield who work in office and administrative support (13.04%), management occupations (12.75%), and sales jobs (10.91%).
+There are especially a lot of people living in Marshfield who work in management occupations (12.81%), office and administrative support (11.91%), and sales jobs (10.76%).

 Also of interest is that Marshfield has more people living here who work in computers and math than 95% of the places in the US.

 Marshfield is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Marshfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marshfield residents report their race to be White, followed by Asian.
 Important ancestries of people in Marshfield include Italian, English, German, and French .